xImAnton/ximanton.github.io/_posts/2021-08-28-Flexible-Minecraft-Backups.md

 ---

 We had the struggle a few times on our Minecraft Server:
-Some people destroyed buildings.
+Some people destroyed buildings or messed with the world in other ways.
 Sometimes we didn't even have backups, but when we had some, the rollback would wipe all the progress that was made in the time since the backup was created.

-To fix this issue, I wanted to create a tool, that lets you only rollback the chunks where the destruction happened.
+To fix this issue, I wanted to create a tool, that lets you only roll back the chunks where the destruction happened.
 Since I had the idea to integrate this into [Semoxy]({% post_url 2021-08-28-Semoxy %}) later, this should be a Web Application.